afclopes/SQL_learning/Introduction_to_SQL_MOD1.md

 types of databases basically contain data in simple table formats, showing information for one type of entity.
 Every row/record represents an entity, and every column/field represents an attribute for all the rows in that table.
 Known RDBMS which use SQL are: Oracle, Sybase, Microsoft SQL Server, Access, Ingres, etc. These share a basis, but often have extensions to this that are specific to their own system.
 Here we will learn some of these basics.
 Like: creating, manipulating, and querying.
+We will learn in PostgreSQL, which is a successor or Ingres. this RDBMS is free and open-source.

 ## Selecting